nextflow-io/nextflow/docs/config.md

 #### Selector priority

-When mixing generic process configuration and selectors the following priority rules are applied (from lower to higher):
+Process configuration settings are resolved as follows (from lowest to highest priority):

-1. Process generic configuration.
+1. Process configuration settings (without a selector)
-2. Process specific directive defined in the workflow script.
+2. Process directives in the process definition
-3. `withLabel` selector definition.
+3. Process `withLabel` selectors
-4. `withName` selector definition.
+4. Process `withName` selectors

 For example: